brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 title: "Routing some local hosts over a WireGuard VPN on an OpenBSD router"
 ---

+> WireGuard kernel support on OpenBSD is coming (hopefully) soon!
+It's not in the `-current` branch or snapshots quite yet.
+[The repository where it's being worked on is here](https://git.zx2c4.com/wireguard-openbsd/).
+Once kernel support is in the `-current` branch of OpenBSD, I'll try to publish an updated guide using the kernel support instead of `wireguard-go`.

 # Overview

 I was inspired to write this by a friend who wanted to be able to automatically tunnel traffic from specific devices on their local network over a WireGuard VPN.
-A few other resources were helpful in writing this:
+A few other resources were helpful in getting up to speed on WireGuard and OpenBSD routing:

 * [toying with wireguard on openbsd](https://flak.tedunangst.com/post/toying-with-wireguard-on-openbsd)
 * [WireGuard on OpenBSD](https://blog.jasper.la/wireguard-on-openbsd.html)